sportsfellows/sports-app/README.md

 ```
 #### GET: `/api/signin`
 As an existing user you can login to your profile, which will authenticate you with a json web token and allow you to make requests to our API.

+// Review: looks like you copied and pasted the code from above but didn't change it.
 ```
 http POST :3000/api/signup username=newusername email=newemail@gmail.com password=newpassword
 http POST :3000/api/signup username=<username> email=<email> password=<password>
 ```
 Throws an error if any of the requested properties that are not created for you are missing.

+// Review: Doesn't this happen on signup, not signin?

 The User model will return a json web token if there are no errors, and create a profile model for the newly instantiated user to add more detailed information to.